London Medical Cardiology

 High blood pressure

-When your blood pressure is too high, it can put a strain on your heart and potentially lead to coronary artery disease.
+When your blood pressure is too high, it can put a strain on your heart and potentially lead to coronary artery disease though more commonly it leads to an enlarged heart and heart failure.

 Hypertriglyceridaemia